MarcumDoug/MarcumDoug.github.io/_posts/2019-05-30-restaurant-neighborhood.markdown

 •	A high concentration of the population having secondary education
 •	Average to above average median net household incomes

-With these criteria given by the investing group, based on previous success in other markets, the objective is to locate and recommend to the investors, the target audience, which neighborhood(s) of Toronto will be the best choice to start their international growth plan.
-The information gained will assist in choosing the right location by providing data about the population of each neighborhood, in addition to other established venues present in these areas.
+<p align="justify">With these criteria given by the investing group, based on previous success in other markets, the objective is to locate and recommend to the investors, the target audience, which neighborhood(s) of Toronto will be the best choice to start their international growth plan.
+The information gained will assist in choosing the right location by providing data about the population of each neighborhood, in addition to other established venues present in these areas.</p>

-Additionally, this information could be of interest to other potential investors looking to open a new restaurant or entertainment venue in Toronto.
+<p align="justify">Additionally, this information could be of interest to other potential investors looking to open a new restaurant or entertainment venue in Toronto.</p>

 ---